Mitchell scores 29 to lead Jazz past Timberwolves 125-111

 TIP-INS

-Timberwolves: Second-leading scorer Derrick Rose, who dressed on Friday but didn't play, sat out with a sore right ankle.
+Timberwolves: Luol Deng had a season-high 15 points. .
+Second-leading scorer Derrick Rose, who dressed on Friday but didn't play, sat out with a sore right ankle.
 Rose joined G Jeff Teague (foot), F Robert Covington (knee) and G Tyus Jones (sprained ankle) on the injury report.
-Saunders said Covington, who hasn't played since Dec.
-31, has been doing more work on the stationary bike. ...
+Minnesota coach Ryan Saunders said Covington, who hasn't played since Dec.
+31, has been doing more work on the stationary bike. .
 Josh Okogie caught an elbow from Gobert to the back of the head in the first quarter when both were going for a rebound.
 Gobert dunked on the play and Okogie stayed down for several moments before getting up.

 UP NEXT